hepaccelerate/hepaccelerate/README.md

 For an example top quark pair analysis on ~144GB of CMS Open Data, please see [full_analysis.py](https://github.com/hepaccelerate/hepaccelerate/blob/master/examples/full_analysis.py).
 This analysis uses [dask](https://dask.org/) to run many parallel processes either on the CPU or GPU.
 We stress that this is purely an example and using dask is by no means required to use the kernels.

 ```
-#make sure tensorflow is installed
+#make sure the libraries required for the example are installed
-pip install tensorflow
+pip install tensorflow==1.15 keras dask distributed

 #Download the large input dataset, need ~150GB of free space in ./
 ./examples/download_example_data.sh ./

-#Set up your own dask cluster, or use the following to launch a cluster locally with 4 processes
-./examples/dask_cluster.sh 4
+#Starts a dask cluster and runs the analysis
 PYTHONPATH=.
 HEPACCELERATE_CUDA=0 python3 examples/full_analysis.py --out data/out.pkl --datapath ./
 ```